Feedly vs Readwise Reader 2026: RSS Scanner vs Deep Reader Compared

 Can I use Feedly and Readwise Reader together?

 Yes.
 Some users use Feedly for fast daily scanning of 100+ feeds, then save standout articles to Readwise Reader for deep reading and annotation.
-The main downside is cost — running both means paying for Feedly Pro (~$6/month) plus Readwise ($9.99/month).
+The main downside is cost — running both means paying for Feedly Pro (~$6/month) plus Readwise ($9.99/month) for roughly $192/year combined.
 If budget is a concern, pick the one that matches your primary reading style.

 Does Readwise Reader have a free plan?